User login

 So, on this Easter Sunday, we not only look back with awe at the resurrection of Jesus.
 We also celebrate what his resurrection has accomplished for us.
 Through faith in him, we enter into new life now, with the hope of our own resurrection ahead.
 Anticipating what God will do with us, we celebrate along with David, saying: “You brought me up from the grave, O LORD.
 You kept me from falling into the pit of death.”

-QUESTIONS FOR FURTHER REFLECTION: Have you ever thought of Easter Sunday as a day to celebrate your own resurrection in the future?
+QUESTIONS FOR REFLECTION: Have you ever thought of Easter Sunday as a day to celebrate your own resurrection in the future?
 How might you live differently if you really believed that death was defeated through the resurrection of Jesus?

 PRAYER: All praise be to you, Lord Jesus, because you were raised from the dead on Easter!